 Coast Radar publishes reviews of a variety of products and services.
-Our selections are unbiased and are made independently, sometimes we earn a small commission (also known as “affiliate revenue”) when a reader clicks a link in our content and buys a product that we have featured.
+Our selections are unbiased and are made independently, and sometimes, we earn a small commission (also known as “affiliate revenue”) when a reader clicks a link in our content and buys a product that we have featured.

 What is affiliate revenue?